-Sir Max Hastings – Former Newspaper Editor, Broadcaster, Author, Military Historian and Keynote Speaker.
+Sir Max Hastings is an Author, Military Historian and former Newspaper Editor.

 A Fellow of the Royal Society of Literature and an Honorary Fellow of King’s College, London, Max Hastings has won many awards for his books and his journalism.